shmykelsa/AA-Tweaker/README.md

 # What happens if I wipe Google Play Services datas?

 It's best advised to clear also datas of this app, in that case :)

+# KNOWN BUGS:

+The console could output some SQLite errors, occasionally.
+The command should succeed anyways.
+I'm looking forward to fix this in the next releases

 Credits:<br>
 [Jan94](https://github.com/jan94) for the original app whitelist hack <br>